-Medical Billing & Coding Classes & Courses
+Medical Billing and Coding Classes

-Medical Billing & Coding Core Curriculum
+Medical Billing and Coding Core Curriculum

 From complex names for diseases to the shorthand for medical codes, the jargon used in a medical office can seem like another language to unaccustomed listeners.
 Students in these courses learn the fundamentals and origins of medical terms, as well as how to analyze, define, and create those terms.

 This class teaches students to perform typical administrative assistant duties including telephone call management, electronic and print mail processing, business letter writing, travel and meeting planning, and task management, all within the context of the medical environment.

 In this series of classes, students gain practical knowledge of the human form and the medical terms associated with the body's operations.
 These include the musculoskeletal, cardiovascular, and respiratory systems.
 They also learn the terminology used in laboratory settings and pharmacology.
 The second course builds on the first, exploring more complex body systems and medical terms related to sense organs, oncology, and genetics.

 Drugs can be lifesaving or catastrophic.
 It's vital to get the right name, dosage, and instructions on the label to prevent a healing agent from turning into a toxin.
 Students in this course gain experience with drug names — both generic and trade — as well as drug side effects and medication interactions.
 They also learn how pharmaceuticals correspond to body systems.

 This introductory course covers healthcare reimbursement and payment processes for various types of health insurance.
 Students learn payment systems, fee schedules, coding procedures, and the internal audit process.